jessicalynn1/inventory-tracker-app/README.md

 ## Features
-#### View all inventory and warehouse locations
+#### View all inventory
-Users can view all inventory and warehouse locations.
+Users can view all inventory, including their warehouse locations and current weather.